 There are concussion protocols in place to help athletes fully recover from head and brain injuries before returning to the field.
 If a coach fails to obey these protocols and a player suffers a worsened injury, the player may have grounds to file a personal injury lawsuit due to negligence.
 As knowledge of sports-related TBIs expands, players may have to wear special helmets or sit games out until they achieve full recovery.
 The rules continue to change the more scientists and doctors learn about the nature of brain injuries on the field.

 Active Duty Causes

 In the military population, the number of traumatic brain injuries has increased since conflicts in Iraq and Afghanistan began.
 An estimated 22% of combat casualties stem from brain injuries, according to the Veteran’s Brain Injury Center.
 The most common causes of traumatic brain injuries within the active duty military population are blasts, motor vehicle accidents, and gunshot wounds.

 Blast-related TBIs can produce residual issues occurring up to two years after the injury.
 Many within this population suffer from polytrauma, or more than one type of trauma.
 This can lead to complications with TBIs that other patients do not experience, as well as an increased mortality rate.
 Patients with multiple injuries require special treatment in polytrauma centers for TBIs, a common solution for injured active duty military members.
 The more you know about brain injuries, the better your chances of preventing a TBI.

 Contact California Brain Injury Attorneys

-Rodriguez & Associates is conveniently located in downtown Bakersfield, in the oldest free-standing brick building in the county.
+Rodriguez & Associates is conveniently located in downtown Bakersfield.
 We are available for weekend and evening appointments, charge no fee for consultations and speak both English and Spanish.
 To contact us, please call 661-323-1400 or 800-585-9262 Toll Free to schedule a free consultation with one of our Bakersfield brain injury attorneys today.